acmucsd/hide-and-seek-ai/README.md

 # Hide and Seek AI Competition 🙈 🏃

 Welcome to the Hide and Seek AI competition!
 This is ACM AI's first competition prototype so expect *many* bugs but also lots of fun!
-So what is the game?
+You can compete and submit as many bots as you like during the competition from May 26th to June 23rd, 11:59PM.
+Now what is the game?

 <img src="assets/hideandseek.gif" width="320" />